-We extend our earlier study \cite{obiriStatisticalEvaluationIndoor2025a} by moving beyond MLR to a comparative analysis of three parametric families: \textbf{\textit{(i)}} baseline MLR with ridge regression (least squares with an \(\ell_{2}\) penalty, also known as Tikhonov regularization), least absolute shrinkage and selection operator (Lasso) with an \(\ell_{1}\) penalty, and elastic net regularization; \textbf{\textit{(ii)}} a second-order polynomial applied to continuous drivers with the same regularization variants; and \textbf{\textit{(iii)}} BLR with conjugate priors, namely the normal inverse gamma prior and the Zellner \(g\) prior.
-This comparison explicitly addresses nonlinear propagation behavior and multicollinearity among environmental predictors (discussed in Sec.~\ref{subsec: statsregression}).
-Under a \(5\) fold cross-validation, the second-order polynomial emerged as superior, confirming nonlinear dependencies between environmental factors and signal attenuation and substantially reducing prediction errors relative to the linear alternatives.
+We extend our prior study \cite{obiriStatisticalEvaluationIndoor2025a} by moving beyond multiple linear regression (MLR) to a comparative analysis of three parametric families: \textbf{(i)} baseline MLR with ridge regression (least squares with an $\ell_{2}$ (squared Euclidean norm) penalty, also known as Tikhonov regularization), least absolute shrinkage and selection operator (Lasso) with an $\ell_{1}$ (absolute-value / sparsity) penalty, and elastic net regularization; \textbf{(ii)} POLY2, a selective quadratic extension MLR that adds second‑order terms only for continuous predictors (distance, environment, the signal-to-noise ratio (SNR)), while keeping wall-count terms linear, and \textbf{(iii)} Bayesian linear regression (BLR) with conjugate priors, namely the normal inverse gamma prior and the Zellner $g$ prior.
+This comparison addresses nonlinear propagation behavior and multicollinearity among environmental predictors (discussed in Sec.~\ref{subsec:statsregression}).
+Under a $5$-fold cross-validation, the second-order polynomial emerged as superior, confirming nonlinear dependencies between environmental factors and signal attenuation and substantially reducing prediction errors relative to the linear alternatives.

-Integrating environmental sensing directly into the path loss modeling process is crucial for deploying context-aware, resilient indoor Internet of Things (IoT) infrastructures, as targeted by 6G \cite{siddikyComprehensiveExploration6G2025}.
+Integrating environmental sensing directly into the path loss modeling process is crucial for deploying context-aware, resilient indoor Internet of Things (IoT) infrastructures, as targeted by 6 G \cite{siddikyComprehensiveExploration6G2025}.
 It enables accurate network planning, adaptive resource allocation, and power optimization in dynamic scenarios where environmental and occupancy conditions continuously fluctuate.
-As observed in \cite{gonzalez-palacioMachineLearningBasedCombinedPath2023a}, while continuous monitoring of these parameters adds moderate complexity and power overhead, deploying low-cost environmental sensors alongside LoRaWAN devices provides actionable, real-time insights that enable dynamic adjustment of path loss predictions, precise calibration of fade margins accounting for residual multimodality, and consequently, robust and energy-efficient network performance.
+As observed in \cite{gonzalez-palacioMachineLearningBasedCombinedPath2023}, while continuous monitoring of these parameters adds moderate complexity and power overhead, deploying low-cost environmental sensors alongside LoRaWAN devices provides actionable, real-time insights that enable dynamic adjustment of path loss predictions, precise calibration of fade margins accounting for residual multimodality, and consequently, robust and reliable network performance.